Retail & FMCG

 Ingest

-Principal updates arrive in inconsistent formats and sit across email, PDF, spreadsheet, and chat trails.
+Principal updates arrive in inconsistent formats across email, PDFs, spreadsheets, scans, and chat trails.

-Format-tolerant ingestion reads the files principals actually send.
+Format-tolerant ingestion reads the files suppliers actually send and groups updates for validation.

 Match